mlatcl/mlatcl.github.io/_publications/2020-04-26-empirical-bayes-transductive-meta-learning-with-synthetic-gradients.md

 ---
+tex_title: Empirical {B}ayes Transductive Meta-Learning with Synthetic Gradients
+month: 12
+layout: inproceedings
 title: Empirical Bayes Transductive Meta-Learning with Synthetic Gradients
-tex_title: Empirical {B}ayes Transductive Meta-Learning with Synthetic Gradients
 abstract: |
   We propose a meta-learning approach that learns from multiple tasks in a transductive setting, by leveraging the unlabeled query set in